 See Press Coverage and New Media

 In this report we estimate that since 2005 China has provided loan commitments upwards of $75 billion to Latin American countries.
+These figures have now been updated through 2012, showing $87 billion in loans, as part of the China-Latin America Finance Database, a collaboration between GDAE, Boston University's Global Economic Governance Initiative, and the Inter-American Dialogue.
 China’s loan commitments of $37 billion in 2010 was more than the World Bank, Inter-American Development Bank, and the United States Export-Import Bank combined for that year.

 After providing estimates of Chinese finance we also examine the common claims that Chinese loans to Latin America have more favorable terms, impose no policy conditions, and have less stringent environmental guidelines than the loans of International Financial Institutions (IFIs) and Western governments.
 We find that: